Quick Start

 What is dreaming?

 Dreaming is engrava’s offline consolidation step.
 Between interactions the engine reviews the thoughts that have proven durable — confirmed and revisited over time — and groups related memories into REFLECTION nodes: deterministic, structural summaries that record which observations were grouped and the keywords distilled from them.
-It uses no language model and touches no network.
+It uses no language-model call and touches no network.
 Dreaming is deliberately conservative: a brand-new store of one-off facts has nothing to consolidate yet; REFLECTIONs emerge as memories accumulate and repeat over an agent’s lifetime.

 Self-anchored identity